Akram al-Hourani

 Akram Al-Hourani (أكرم الحوراني, also transcribed El-Hourani, Howrani or Hurani) (November 1911 – 24 February 1996), was a Syrian politician who played a prominent role during the democratic era of Syria in the 1950s, he established and led the Arab Socialist Party.
 He was a highly influential figure in the Syrian politics from the beginning of the 1940s until his departure into exile in 1963, during this period he was able to introduce significant reforms towards more just and fairer society especially in relation to the agricultural sector and land redistribution against the feudal system.
 Al-Hourani held various positions as a member of the Syrian parliament, the head of the parliament, minister of agriculture, minister of defence, and the vice-president of the United Arab Republic.
-He is the grandfather of Akram Al-Hourani (born 1983), a lecturer and researcher in wireless network engineering and signal processing at RMIT University in Australia.
+Al-Hourani is the grandfather of Akram Al-Hourani, a Syrian-Australian Professor and Engineer.

 Background

-Al-Hourani's family had its origins in the Arab al-Halqiyyin tribe and moved to Hama in central Syria from the town of Jasim in the southern Hawran region (hence the surname Al-Hourani.)
-Al-Hourani family is claimed to be descendant of the prophet Muhammad as per the family tree displayed in the museum of Hama.
+Al-Hourani's family had its origins in the Arab al-Halqiyyin tribe and moved to Hama in central Syria from the town of Jasim in the southern Hawran region around 1510s (hence the surname Al-Hourani.)
+The Al-Hourani family claimed to be descended from Muhammad in a family tree displayed in the museum of Hama.
 Akram Al-Hourani himself was born in Hama and grew up in modest circumstances as the family's wealth had dissipated.
 He was educated in Hama and Damascus.
-He father Muhammad Rasheed Al-Hourani was a merchant who gradually bought agricultural lands and was fluent in Arabic and Turkish languages owning a large book collection, he died one year after the start of World War I (in 1915) due to an infection while distributing aid to the Armenian genocide survivors in Hama, Al-Hourani was only 4 years old when his father died.
+His father Muhammad Rasheed Al-Hourani was a merchant who gradually bought agricultural lands and was fluent in Arabic and Turkish languages owning a large book collection, he died one year after the start of World War I (in 1915) due to an infection while distributing aid to the Armenian genocide survivors in Hama, Al-Hourani was only 4 years old when his father died.

-In 1936, he enrolled in the Damascus Law School, and became a member of the Syrian Social National Party which he regretted later.
+In 1936, he enrolled in the Damascus Law School, and became a member of the Parti Populaire Syrien (PPS) (later known as the Syrian Social National Party) which he regretted later.
 In 1938 he left the party and returned to Hama to practice law.
 There he took over the Hizb al-Shabab (Youth Party) founded by his cousin Othman Al-Hourani which constituted the seed for the Arab Socialist Party.

 The province of Hama in the earlier part of the twentieth century was characterised by feudalism, with landlords owning most of the land.
 The landlords exercised complete control over the peasantry, backed up by what amounted to private armies.
 Al-Hourani set about attacking this system and called for agrarian reforms, giving him considerable popular support in Hama and its province, and in 1943 he was elected as a deputy to the Syrian Parliament.
 He retained his seat in the elections of 1947, 1949, 1954, and 1962.

 While it was in defence of social justice in his home region that Al-Hourani made his name, he also had a strong Arab nationalist outlook.